qsniyg/winevfs/README.md

  * This has only been tested with Bethesda games, and a few tools related to them.
  * wineserver must not be already running prior to this, as it needs to hook LD_PRELOAD into it in order to function.
+   * **Make sure the hooked wineserver is killed before running a program without winevfs!**
+     If you don't, the program _will_ fail, some in more disasterous ways than others.
+     * Mod Organizer will clear your entire profile.
  * The case-insensitive string comparison only supports ASCII, it needs to support the full Unicode specification to be correct.
+ * It works using a path cache instead of a node tree.
+What originally started out as an optimization ended up making the codebase significantly more complex and slower in some cases.
+Fixing this would require rewriting a significant amount of the code.

+Programs that currently work (tested):

+ * Skyrim (LE)
+ * Fallout 4
+ * Fallout NV
+ * FNIS (requires `dotnet40` to work)
+ * Bodyslide

+Programs that do not work (yet):

+ * Nemesis Unlimited Behavior Engine (requires wine-mono to work, it fails under `dotnet40`)
+   * It's a heavily multithreaded application, which currently fails due to a few thread races
+   * I'm currently trying to fix it

 ### Usage